 8.2.3 The increases proposed in this report are the maximum by which Council Tax can be increased under Section 11B and the new Section 11C.Billing authorities are required to have regard to any guidance issued by the Secretary of State in exercising their functions under Section 11B and Section 11C.

-Insert at the end of the legal section: Comments approved by the Head of Litigation & Corporate Law on behalf of the Director of Legal Services and Monitoring Officer.
+Comments approved by the Head of Litigation & Corporate Law on behalf of the Director of Legal Services and Monitoring Officer.
 (Date 7/11/2023)